 How To Set Up Neutral Spine For Dressage Riders

-Perfecting your posture when your in the saddle is not just about creating a pretty picture of a seasoned dressage rider.
+Understanding neutral spine and perfecting your dressage posture when your in the saddle is not just about creating a pretty picture.
 Creating a neutral spine is about creating proper alignment so you can move freely with your horse without inflicting undue wear and tear on your joints.

 If your spine is in a poor position you can’t create a safe and strong position to stabilize hips and pelvis, therefore, affecting how your body moves with the horse.
 This then shuts down the chance of your horse being able to swing and move efficiently from the hind legs through to the front.

 To protect and support your body, it’s important we stack your spine up so your body can work optimally.
 In doing so, you’ll be more stable and more functional.
 As a rider, this will result in a better connection with your horse as you’re both able to move more freely without being blocked.

 In this video above, I demonstrate how you can easily work on generating a neutral spine in a matter of minutes.

 Firstly, get yourself a mirror or a reflective surface such as a window, so you can view your posture as you do this exercise.

 Position your hands parallel with each other: one at the base of your rib cage, just under your bra line, and the other at your pubic bone.
 You’ll notice that the parallel position of your hands depends on your posture.
 Lean too far back with your shoulders back or hunch too far forward and your alignment is compromised.